xobiomesh/bash_scripts/create_new_github_repo/README.md

-# GitHub Repository Automation Script
+# GitHub Repository Automation Script walkthrough

 This script automates the process of creating a new GitHub repository, committing local files, and pushing them to GitHub.
 It ensures secure handling of your GitHub Personal Access Token (PAT) by leveraging Git's credential store.